theinge9/LeGO-LOAM-SR/README.md

 # LeGO-LOAM-SR

-This code is a fork from [LeGO-LOAM-BOR](https://github.com/facontidavide/LeGO-LOAM-BOR) to migrate [LeGO-LOAM](https://github.com/RobustFieldAutonomyLab/LeGO-LOAM) algorithm to ROS2.
+This code is a fork from [LeGO-LOAM-SR](https://github.com/eperdices/LeGO-LOAM-SR) to migrate [LeGO-LOAM](https://github.com/RobustFieldAutonomyLab/LeGO-LOAM) algorithm to ROS2 Humble.
+Some syntax difference for ROS Humble is modified.

 This code does not modify and/or improve the original [LeGO-LOAM](https://github.com/RobustFieldAutonomyLab/LeGO-LOAM) algorithm.